 Sometimes your pool water turns cloudy after shocking.
-This is quite common and it clears on its own after some time.
-You should however keep your filter running so that it can easily clear up.
+This is quite common and it becomes unclouded on its own after some time.
+You should, however, keep your filter running so that it can easily clear up.

 How To Clear Cloudy Pool Water?

 Once you are aware of what can cause a cloudy pool, you can now work at fixing your cloudy water.
 Here are several ways on how to clear cloudy water in your pool.
 But before trying any of them, it is important to test the pool water using a home test kit to make sure that all the chemicals are properly balanced.
-It is important to address any chemical imbalances because it might be the reason why the pool water is cloudy.
+It’s important to address any chemical imbalances because it might be the reason why your pool water is cloudy.

 Use a Pool Clarifier